narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 - Draft created on preview:
   - First preview call for a product with missing SEO fields creates DRAFT Preview Draft records with correct productId, field, source, and status.
   - Draft reused on revisit:
     - Subsequent preview calls reuse existing DRAFT Preview Drafts and do not increase AI invocation count.
   - Apply uses existing draft:
     - "Apply playbook" reads from existing drafts and marks them APPLIED without re-generating AI content.
   - Regenerate overwrites draft:
     - "Regenerate preview" replaces existing draft content, preserves invariants, and updates timestamps.
+  - Scope binding & scopeId validation:
+    - Estimate responses include a non-empty scopeId derived from the affected product set.
+    - Apply endpoint returns 400 when scopeId is missing and 409 PLAYBOOK_SCOPE_INVALID when the provided scopeId does not match the current affected product set, including expectedScopeId and providedScopeId in the response body.

 E2E (TEST-2 Extension – apps/web/tests/first-deo-win.spec.ts):